ssbeeler/Seating-Chart-Maker/README.md

 # Seating Chart Maker

-This program randomizes students into groups given some specifications (students to group together, students who should not be together, and students who need specific seats).
+This script randomizes students into groups given some specifications (students to group together, students who should not be together, and students who need specific seats).

 NOTE: This is a work in progress.
 The error-checking isn't particularly robust, and I'm sure I've missed some edge cases.
 Message me if you run into errors or have any questions!